Dariasteam/JSON-cpp/docs/manual_doc.md

 #<cldoc:Tutorials::Serialization::Getting started>
-How the info is stored and how can You do it
+How the info is stored and basics about process

 #### Serialization modes